Sandhar Technologies accepts Vikas Puri's resignation as KMP

 *this image is generated using AI for illustrative purposes only.

-The disclosure was made to the stock exchanges in compliance with Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The information is also available on the company's website as per Regulation 46(2) of the Listing Regulations.
+The disclosure was submitted to the stock exchanges in compliance with Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+This information is also available on the company's website as per Regulation 46(2) of the Listing Regulations.
+Yashpal Jain, Chief Financial Officer & Company Secretary, confirmed the filing on June 17, 2026.

 Historical Stock Returns for Sandhar Technologies